dodoweg/miniECS/README.md

 world.createEntity().assign(...transform({ position: { x: 167, y: 200 } }));
 console.log(world.entities[0].position.y); // Output: 200
 ```

-In this example, the transform function creates a component instance with default transformation properties.
-The function accepts an options parameter to override the default values when assigning the component to an entity.
+By passing the `position` property in the options parameter, we can override the default transformation properties for the position.
+However, all other default values for the transform component are preserved.

 ### Defining Components as Objects

 Alternatively, you can define components directly as objects.
-This approach allows you to assign properties to entities without the need for a function wrapper.
+This approach allows you to assign properties to entities without the need for a function wrapper like shown above.

-Here's an example of defining components as objects:

 ```javascript